grafana/pyroscope/docs/sources/configure-client/grafana-alloy/_index.md

 ### Set up Golang profiling in pull mode

 1. Ensure your Golang application exposes pprof endpoints.
-1. Install and configure Grafana Alloy on the same machine or container where your application runs.
+1. Install and configure Alloy on the same machine or container where your application runs.
 1. Ensure Alloy is set to pull mode and targeting the correct pprof endpoints.
-For step-by-step instructions, visit the [Go (Pull Mode)](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/grafana-agent/go_pull) documentation.
+For step-by-step instructions, visit the [Go (Pull Mode)](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/grafana-alloy/go_pull) documentation.
 1. The collector queries the pprof endpoints of your Golang application, collects the profiles, and forwards them to the Pyroscope server.

 ## Next steps